Central Michigan University (CMU) is a public research university that’s located in Mount Pleasant, Michigan.

 Earlier, we talked about the cost of being a Central Michigan University student for one academic year.
 As expected, completing an online program from the school is easier on the pocket.

-The following table is a breakdown of the estimated cost of attending CMU Online for the academic year 2021 to 2022 for a non-traditional undergraduate student taking 30 credits, the typical number of college credits taken per year:
+The following table is a breakdown of the estimated cost of attending CMU Online for a non-traditional undergraduate student taking 30 credits, the typical number of college credits taken per year:

 But the good news is that there are cheaper or discounted rates available, such as: